MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Modules.md

 PowerShell comes with a base set of modules.
 You can also install more modules as needed.
 By default, installed modules are loaded automatically the first time you use a command from a module.
-Use the `$PSModuleAutoloadingPreference` variable to enable, disable and configure automatic importing of modules.
+Use the `$PSModuleAutoloadingPreference` variable to enable, disable and configure automatic loading of modules.
 For more information, see [about_Preference_Variables][08].

 You can unload or reload during a session.
 Use the `Remove-Module` cmdlet to